oicr-gsi/smallBamQc/DESIGN.md

 - 400GB WG BAM: 3.5 hours
 - 219GB EX BAM (262529 features): 5.2 hours

 In both cases, bedtools was the limiting step.
+Memory usage is low for all tasks.
+4GB is enough for very large BAM files.
+The workflow has no minimum read requirement.
+It will work with an empty BAM file.

+Downstream users may want to normalize for any downsampling that was performed.
+It isn't possible to determine downsampling from the tool (samtools, picard, bedtools) output.
+The workflow generates a JSON file that records all downsampling that was set.
+If no downsampling was performed, the value will be `null`.